shajunxing/tore/README.md

 Notice tore.messaging.exchange.push(message, destination) can be used inside application to directly publish messages without going through TCP or UDP.

-### tore.web.JsonHandler
+### tore.web.JsonHandler (Deprecated and has been merged into tore.web.RequestHandler)

 A handler inherited from tornado.web.RequestHandler and optimized for Ajax and RESTful Web Service.
 Adds some new methods:

-1. write_object(self, obj): Output Python object to Json format.
+1. write_json_object(self, obj): Output Python object to Json format.
 The "Content Type" will be set to "application/json; charset=UTF-8".
-2. write_text(self, txt): Directly output Json text.
+2. write_json_text(self, txt): Directly output Json text.
 The "Content Type" will be set to "application/json; charset=UTF-8".
 Notice this method will not do encoding and gramma checking.
 3. get_params_as_dict(self): Get dictionary wrapped request params, including query strings followed by url(GET) and request body(POST).
 4. get_body_as_text(self): Get text formatted requese body.
 Default encoding is UTF-8.
 5. get_body_as_object(self): Convert Json string formatted request body to Python object.
 For example, Json string can be submitted by jQuery.ajax(), notice that "processData" must be set to "false".